-Whether you are homeschooling your children or you are looking for a fun activity to do during a school break or holiday, this science experiment is fun as well as educational in their special education program.
+Whether you are homeschooling your children or you are looking for a fun activity to do during a school break or holiday, these cricket science experiments are fun as well as educational in their special education program.

 You will also need a small terrarium for your crickets.
 Because crickets can jump, you will need to have some sort of lid for the container so that they cannot get out.